stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

-comprehensively educated, informed, capable of post-cynical, good faith communication population engaging with each other can create and oversight and watchdog institutions that have the capacity to engage and bind the technology, so that we are safe stewards for the power of exponential technology. - zubin all of those things have to kind of happen. that's the thing, they have to happen [7510](https://www.youtube.com/watch?v=_7aIgHoydP8&t=7510.042s)
+comprehensively educated, informed, capable of post-cynical, good faith communication population engaging with each other can create and oversight and watchdog institutions that have the capacity to engage and bind the technology, so that we are safe stewards for the power of [[exponential tech|exponential technology]]. - zubin all of those things have to kind of happen. that's the thing, they have to happen [7510](https://www.youtube.com/watch?v=_7aIgHoydP8&t=7510.042s)

 interwoven, interpenetrating. it can't just be one, or the other, and again, i feel like, you know, i'm gonna quote iain mcgilchrist, who's written a book,